Bristol Parkway railway station: History

-Despite the large car park, the increase in passenger numbers at Parkway in recent years has led to problems with on-street parking, leading to the commissioning of a new 200-space car park 500 m east of the station.
-It opened in Spring 2011, but was used by only 139 motorists in its first three months, and as of August 2012 was averaging only 10 motorists per day.
-It was expected that traffic would increase when a new bus link was opened to transfer drivers from the car park to the station.
+Despite the large car park, the increase in passenger numbers at Parkway led to problems with on-street parking, leading to the commissioning of a new 200-space car park 500 m east of the station.
+It opened in Spring 2011, but was used by only 139 motorists in its first three months; it was expected that traffic would increase when a new bus link was opened to transfer drivers from the car park to the station.
 A new multi-storey car park on the station site with 710 spaces was opened on 5 September 2014 by Baroness Kramer, Minister of State for Transport.
 Construction of the car park, which began in mid-2013, caused a short-term lack of spaces for commuters.
 The car park cost £13 million and was funded jointly by Network Rail and the Department for Transport under the Station Commercial Projects Fund.
 Improved cycle facilities, including a bike hire scheme, were provided in the late 2000s.

 The station was closed for two weeks in September 2017 to allow for upgrade work as part of the electrification and upgrade work for the Great Western route.
 Works included resignalling, installation of overhead electrification gantries, and the start of construction of a new fourth platform on the south side of platform 2.
 The new platform 1 took over an existing goods loop, allowing trains towards Bristol and towards Wales to be accommodated at the same time, thus easing a bottleneck.
 It was opened on 13 April 2018 by Chris Grayling MP, Secretary of State for Transport.
 The other platforms were lengthened to 280 m at the same time.
 The station closed for three weeks in Autumn 2018 for further electrification works, including the installation and testing of overhead wires.

-Future

 First Great Western declined a contractual option to continue the Greater Western passenger franchise beyond 2013, citing a desire for a longer-term contract due to the impending upgrade to the Great Western Main Line.
-The franchise was put out to tender, but the process was halted and later scrapped due to the fallout from the collapse of the InterCity West Coast franchise competition.
+The franchise was put out to tender but the process was halted and later scrapped due to the fallout from the collapse of the InterCity West Coast franchise competition.
 A two-year franchise extension until September 2015 was agreed in October 2013, and subsequently extended until March 2019.
-The CrossCountry franchise is due to expire in October 2019.
-However it was announced in September 2020 that the emergency timetables introduced to meet COVID-19 requirements would continue for a further 18 months and the letting of new franchises scrapped.
+The CrossCountry franchise was due to expire in October 2019, but it was announced in September 2020 that the emergency timetables introduced to meet COVID-19 requirements would continue for a further 18 months and the letting of new franchises would be scrapped.
+As of 2024, the New CrossCountry franchise is let to Arriva-owned CrossCountry until 2027 and the Greater Western franchise to FirstGroup-owned Great Western Railway until 2028.

+In 2024, the station names on the outside were replaced.
+Previously, it was in Gill Sans, with no National Rail logo.
+Now, it is New Rail Alphabet with a National Rail logo.

+Future